Applications accepted on a rolling basis.

 - ARISC does not advise fellows on tax questions concerning their stipend.

 - Lectures/Workshops that develop critical thinking and media skills

 - Methodology lectures or training workshops in science and technology

 - Methodology lectures or training workshops in youth leadership

 Stipends will be paid upon completion of proposed lecture/workshop and submission of final report.

-Note that due to the current COVID-19 crisis as well as the military confrontations between Armenia and Azerbaijan, programming will resume when travel restrictions are lifted.
+Note that due to the current COVID-19 crisis, programming will resume when travel restrictions are lifted.
 Please list a tentative lecture/workshop plan and dates in your application.
 ARISC will continue to monitor the situation and will work to confirm when programming may resume.

 Funding for this fellowship is provided by the US Department of State’s Bureau of Educational and Cultural Affairs through a grant to the Council of American Overseas Research Centers (CAORC).

 ARISC does not discriminate on the basis of race, color, sex, gender, religion, national origin, physical or mental disability, medical condition, ancestry, marital status, age, sexual orientation, or status as a covered veteran.